oracc/oracc-rest/README.md

 </VirtualHost>
 ```

+Then, to enable the config you need to run: `sudo a2ensite oracc-rest.conf`

-This will use the mod_wsgi package to expose the Flask API endpoints on port 5000.
+This configuration will allow the mod_wsgi package to talk to apache and expose the Flask API endpoints on port 5000.

 ### Open the necessary ports in apache